This tutorial shows multiple ways to create an empty Map in Dart or Flutter

 Conclusion

-This tutorial talks about multiple ways to create an empty Map with int, string, and objects.
+This tutorial explains multiple ways to create an empty Map with int, string, and objects.